- About us

 The following lists a summary of when Fees are charged for:

 Fees are payable before the session via our booking program or stored credit card payments.
 You may be entitled to government rebates and benefits under Medicare or your private health fund.

 Our clinic's booking system is set to send an email reminder 3 days prior to your appointment.
-The psychologist has set aside time specifically to see you, therefore please consider it a matter of courtesy that if for any reason you can't make your appointment or are running late, you call our office on 9541 1177 so we may offer your appointment time to someone else and find a time for you that works.
+The psychologist has set aside time specifically to see you, therefore please consider it a matter of courtesy that if for any reason you can't make your appointment or are running late to contact us as soon as possible so we may offer your appointment time to someone else and find a time for you that works.

 As set out in the Professional Services Policy, the cancellation policy applies to all late cancellations (100% of consultation fee if less than 24 hours' notice or NO SHOW, 50% of consultation fee is less than 48 hours).
 We reserve the right to charge you the FULL FEE for your appointment if you fail to attend an appointment, or if you cancel your appointment with less than 48 hours (business days only) notice.
 We also reserve the right to charge you a RESCHEDULING FEE if you reschedule your appointment with less than 48 hours (business days only) notice.